dexlan-dev/Cube-Singleplayer/README.md

 ## 🔼 System Requirements
 * OS: Windows Vista, Windows 7, 8, 10, 11, 12 (64-bit) (32-bit)
-* Pocessor: Intel, AMD, Ryzen and more
+* Processor: Intel, AMD, Ryzen and more
 * Memory: 2 GB RAM or more
 * Graphics: DirectX 11 compatible, AMD, Radeon, and more
 * Storage: 1-100 MB or more available space

 ## created by dexlan-dev all rights reversed.
 (C)
+* do not re-upload this game under your own name or claim authorship
-## you can create mods.
+* you can create mods.